 How to Shape Garlic Knots

-- Divide the dough into 2 equal pieces.
-Then let it rest for 10 minutes before shaping.
+- Divide the homemade dough into 2 equal pieces.
+Then let the dough rest for 10 minutes before shaping.

 - Sprinkle the top of each round of dough with a little flour.
 Slice each round into quarters.